-Stop-Time Over Preempt Priority (StopTm Over Prmpt)
+Stop-Time Over Preempt (priority)

 Stop-Time Over Preempt causes the Stop-Time inputs to have priority over Preempt inputs.
-Stop-Time is often wired to the output of a Monitoring device unit (MMU/CMU) so that in the event of a Monitor fault, the controller is halted to help diagnose the fault.
+Stop-Time is often wired to the output of the conflict monitor unit so that in the event of a monitor fault, the controller is halted to help diagnose the fault.
 Since preemption has priority over stop-time, a preempt will cause the controller to begin timing again and the diagnostic information will be lost.
 Setting Stop-Time Over Preempt to ON prevents a preempt from overriding stop timing and preserves this diagnostic information.
 However, be aware that preempts will be ignored if the Stop-Time switch on the maintenance panel is activated.

-Feature Profile (Feature Profile)
+Feature Profile

 This parameter allows predefined selections to be removed from the menu screens.
 The default value, 0, allows all menu selections to be visible and accessed according to security definitions.
 This normally includes the Master Menu if that module is allowed.
 A value of 1 removes selection 9 from the main menu screen on the 981 TS2 master controller and the 2070 controllers with this version.
 If Feature Profile is set to 3, then a database download will not block any database parameters from being overwritten.
 A value of 3 can be used when the user wants to initiate a "Full" download from the field using MM->6->4->1, Request Download.
 If the user sets Select Data to LOCAL on this menu, it will initiate a "full" download.
 After completion, all settings will be present from the downloaded database.
-The user should use caution when setting Feature Profile to 3 because all communication parameters may be overridden (changed) including the Station ID.
+The user should use caution when setting